-Nackawic, Caverhill Site | (AV Group Nackawic Mill Station)
+Nackawic, Caverhill Site | AV Group Nackawic Mill Station

-The one-hour objective was exceeded twice (March 11 and May 2, 2022).
-The first event lasted two hours, and the second lasted one hour.
-In both cases, no operational issues were recorded at the AV Nackawic mill.
+The one-hour objective was exceeded once on June 11.
+The event lasted one hour.
+Following an investigation, no operational issues were recorded at the AV Nackawic mill.
 Fugitive emissions from the facility's wastewater lagoon are the suspected cause, combined with poor dispersion (weather conditions).

-Saint John, Midwood Avenue | (Irving Oil Ltd. Station)
+Saint John, Midwood Avenue | Irving Oil Ltd. Station